tethig/turbo-spoon/(Ana)conda.md

 to create an additional python2 environment (assuming you want biopython in it also, otherwise omit).
 You can create specialist environments for other projects - some examples include django (for web development) or tensorflow (for deep learning).

 ## Running Python Scripts
-I advise beginning your python scripts with a header line that points to the default python in the environent:
+I advise beginning your python scripts with a header line that points to the default python in the environment:
 ```
 #!/usr/bin/env python3
 ```